Insights for Building Stronger, Smarter Dev Teams

 November 9, 2025

 TL;DR Make 1:1s Count A 1:1 isn’t a status check it’s your most valuable space for clarity, trust, and better decisions.
 Purpose: Use 1:1s to exchange context, surface risks early, and align your work with what truly matters.
 It’s not about reporting tasks, but shaping priorities and decisions together.
-Focus: Bring q…
+Focus: Bring questions that change what happens next what decisions could shift the plan, what risks need attention, and what feedback would sharpen your impact.
+Leave with insights, not updates.
+Leverage lenses use these to frame your q…

 How do I write a great performance review for my team when I'm a new manager and don't have much history with them?